Nakama Dog Training

-Iam certified through the CPDT as a CPDT-KA and am also a Fear Free Certified Trainer.
+I am certified through the CPDT as a Certified Professional Dog Trainer-Knowledge Assessed and am also a Fear Free Certified Trainer.

 I continue to expand my training knowledge through networking, attending seminars and research.
-Continuing my education is also a requirement for my certification.
+Continuing my education is also a requirement for my certifications.

 I currently own a Chihuahua mix named Kylo, who is working on anxiety and reactivity issues.

 What happens if my dog does something incorrectly?